-Inadequate lighting injury claims
+Inadequate lighting injury compensation claims

 Accidents and injuries arising from trailing wires, discarded rubbish or unmarked steps often result in claims for compensation.
 Slip and trip claims are particularly common examples, and such injury claims frequently have a greater chance of success if the accident has occurred in an badly lit environment.

-Quittance's solicitors have helped Claimants receive compensation for accidents related to inadequate lighting hazards, including those that occurred in unlit stairwells, dark storerooms and streets and roads with damaged street-lighting.
+Quittance's solicitors have helped claimants receive compensation for accidents related to inadequate lighting hazards, including those that occurred in unlit stairwells, dark storerooms and streets and roads with damaged street-lighting.

 If you have suffered an inadequate lighting injury in the last three years (longer if children were involved) and someone else was to blame, then we can help you make a compensation claim.